CtrlK

 Distinctiveness Conflict Risk

-The description carves out a very specific niche — post-experiment claim evaluation with routing decisions (pivot, supplement, confirm) — that is unlikely to conflict with other skills like data analysis, paper writing, or experiment design skills.
+This skill occupies a very specific niche — post-experiment claim evaluation with routing decisions — that is unlikely to conflict with other skills.
+The workflow positioning (after experiments, before paper writing) and the specific mechanism (secondary Codex agent) make it highly distinctive.

 3 / 3